anushr03/Rust_Projects/README.md

 ### b.
 Functions with return values
 Functions can return values to the code that calls them.
 We don’t name return values, but we must declare their type after an arrow (->)

+# 5. Control Flow
+ Learned about if expressions and loops

+### a. if statements
+An if expression allows you to branch your code depending on conditions.
+You provide a condition and then state, “If this condition is met, run this block of code.
+If the condition is not met, do not run this block of code.”